-Bridge optimizes cache by automatically purging the stale cache items when your app is idle.
+Bridge optimizes cache by automatically purging the stale cache items when your application is idle.
 By default, the purge duration is set as 30 days.
 This means that any cache item which is older than 30 days is considered as stale and hence purged by Bridge.

 However, you can customize the purge duration and set any value between 1 day and 180 days.
 You set the purge duration in the Cache Preferences dialog.
 See Set cache preferences for details.